sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Tables_input_tables_use_cases/input_tables_use_cases.md

 <img src="assets/it14.png" width="800"/>

 Assuming you started Terminal and ran `supervisor server.js` without error, browser to `http://localhost:3000`.
-You should see your embedded Input Table.
+You should see your embedded input table.

 Enter some text and click `Save`.